 The 2017 A and B Bonds were issued at a bond premium of \$23,374, which is being amortized as an adjustment to interest expense over the life of the bonds.
 The 2017 B Bonds were paid off during 2018.
+The Series 2017 A Bonds have interest rates ranging from 3.00% to 5.00% and mature in 2032.

 During December 2017, the Authority issued \$218,805 Series C First Lien Revenue Refunding Bonds, the proceeds of which were used to fund the costs of refunding the Authority's outstanding Series 2008 B-1, B-2, and D-2 water and sewer system revenue bonds.
-The Bonds bear interest at the LIBOR index rate.
+The Bonds bear interest at the LIBOR index rate and mature in 2040.
 As noted below, the 2017 C Bonds were remarketed with the issuance of the 2020 A Bonds to convert the cash flows of the Authority's outstanding fixed payer swap portfolio from 70% 1-month LIBOR to the Weekly SIFMA Index (plus a third payment leg that includes a fixed rate component of the Authority paying 0.118%) between the Overlay Swap's effective date of December 1, 2020 and termination date of December 1, 2023.
 When LIBOR is no longer published, the interest rate will be replaced by the Federal Funds Rate if not renegotiated.

 During June 2019, the Authority issued \$109,855 Series A First Lien Revenue Bonds, the proceeds of which were used to refund interim debt incurred by the Authority to fund costs of capital projects; and \$104,290 Series B Subordinate Revenue Refunding Bonds, the proceeds of which were used to currently refund all of the Authority's outstanding Series of 2008 C-1 and C-2 bonds, including swap termination payments on interest rate swaps associated with the refunded bonds.
+The Series 2019 A Bonds have an interest rate of 5.00% and mature in 2044; the Series 2019 B Bonds have interest rates ranging from 4.00% to 5.00% and mature in 2035.